-The Craigieburn Education Complex, Craigieburn Secondary College and Craigieburn South Primary School, has one School Council which has responsibility for the policies and overall development of the College.
-The fundamental focus of decisions made by Council is thelearning needs of the students.
+The College has a School Council which has responsibility for the policies and overall development of the College.
+The fundamental focus of decisions made by Council is the earning needs of the students.
 The Council oversees development of policy in the following areas: Curriculum, Welfare and Discipline, Professional Development, Assessment and Reporting, School Camps and Excursions, Computers and Technology, Homework, Uniform, Equal Opportunity, Integration, Work Education, Vocational Education and Training, Canteen and Health and Human Relations.